GENI-NSF/geni-tools/README-omni.txt

  - SFA slice and user records changed: keys and slices moved (#429)
  - Fix bug in handling errors in `listimages` and `deleteimage` (#437)
  - Support unicode urns (#448)
+ - Return any error message from a CH on getusercred (#452)

 New in v2.4:
  - Add nicknames for RSpecs; includes ability to specify a default